victorolus/Financialstatement_analysis/README.md

 The project concludes by creating views suitable for visualization in Tableau.
 These include a view showcasing the locations of company headquarters in the US and another view highlighting companies with the highest cumulative net income in 2022.

 These queries and modifications offer valuable insights into various financial aspects and provide a foundation for further visualization and analysis.

+## Instructions for Use

+1. Clone the repository.
+2. Execute SQL queries on the provided dataset.
+3. Open Tableau CRM to explore and interact with visualizations.